Darasuram: Demographics

-Kumbakonam temple
+Airavatesvara temple

 This temple is a storehouse of art and architecture.
 The vimana is 85 feet high.
 The front mandapam itself is in the form of a huge chariot drawn by horses.
 The temple has some exquisite stone carvings.

 The main deity's consort Periya Nayaki Amman temple is situated adjacent to Airavateshwarar temple.

 The Great Living Chola Temples. (a UNESCO World Heritage Site) at Thanjavur, Gangaikonda Cholapuram and Kumbakonam were built by the Cholas between the 10th and 12th centuries CE and have a lot of similarities.